DomiKamu/OhmerPrems/README.md

 Actually, *OhmerPrems* plugin is containing two modules: **QuadPercs** , and (work-in-progress) **KordZ**.
 More modules are under consideration in the future.

-**QuadPercs** module (all six liveries - only panel, display, jacks and screws differ, instruments are identical):
+**QuadPercs** module (all six liveries - only panel, display, jacks and screws differ, features are strictly identical regardless the livery):

 ![](doc/images/QuadPercs_All_Models.png)